NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 The Saturn module was intended to be physically small in size

-The elegant but expensive solution from NIHON KOHDEN for the physical size limitation of the Saturn module was to modify two of the connector sockets for sharing use
+The elegant but expensive solution from NIHON KOHDEN for the physical size limitation of the Saturn module was to modify two connector sockets for sharing use

-(BLOCK A) The hardware using dedicated sockets and ordinary measurement cables:
+(NORMAL BLOCK) These hardware make use of dedicated sockets and ordinary measurement cables:

 - ECG